 Toho-mura Hoshuyama Hotaru Festival

 From late May to mid-June, you can enjoy glowing fireflies in the night sky of Hoshuyama.
-There was some concern with the decreased number of fireflies due to the heavy rains that fell in northern Kyushu last year, and this year the festival is being held to encourage their return.
-There will be stage events with taiko drum performances and a brass band ensemble as well as a lucky draw for local products!
-The viewing takes place on a specially prepared path next to the river, giving you a great view of the fireflies dancing.
+Due to the heavy rains that fell in northern Kyushu in 2017, the number of fireflies might be fewer but the festival is being held to encourage their return.
+There will be stage events with taiko drum performances and a brass band ensemble as well as a lucky draw for local products.
+Enjoy browsing the many festival stalls too.
 There’s a temporary parking area at JR Hoshuyama Station where there are free shuttle buses to the venue.

 • 6/1 (Sat.)